 When to travel to Central Kalahari Game Reserve

-The seasons of the Central Kalahari Game Reserve are very dry and cold winters, (April to October).
-And very hot, wet and green summers (November to March).
 Wildlife is found throughout the year in the Kalahari.
 However, it is more concentrated during the wet season.
 Temperatures are extreme and can exceed 40°C in the day but may drop below -14°C at night!!

-The winter months can be more difficult to find the wildlife as they disperse over this large reserve.
-However, photographers delight in capturing shots of wildlife with the open and dusty areas.
-Especially at sunrise and sunset.
-The moment the rains threaten to come, the wildlife tend to congregate in the pans and valleys.
+The Central Kalahari Game Reserve has very hot, wet, and green summers (November to March).
+The moment the rains threaten to come, the wildlife tends to congregate in the pans and valleys.
 The rains make the scenery lush and food is aplenty, so a dramatic difference to the winter.

 We recommend Kalahari safaris mostly between December and April when the animals are slightly easier to find.
 And the migratory birds have arrived.